-As mass timber transitions from novelty to mainstream, more architects and engineers are finding they need a full systems understanding of the unique design considerations associated with this type of structure.
-Intended for those new to mass timber design, or those looking to refresh their design knowledge, this pre-conference workshop will take a step-by-step approach to the practical design and engineering aspects of mass timber buildings.
-Breakout sessions at the 2023 International Mass Timber Conference will examine specific design and construction topics in depth, and this pre-conference seminar will equip attendees with the baseline experience needed both to expand their knowledge in the main track sessions and start their own mass timber designs.
+As mass timber transitions from novelty to mainstream, more architects and engineers are finding they need a full systems understanding of the unique design considerations associated with these types of structures.
+Intended for those new to mass timber design, or those looking to refresh their design knowledge, this workshop will take a step-by-step approach to the practical design and engineering of mass timber buildings.
+Breakout sessions at the 2024 International Mass Timber Conference will examine specific design and construction topics in depth, and this pre-conference workshop will equip attendees with the baseline experience needed to expand their knowledge in the main track sessions and start their own mass timber designs.
 Topics will include mass timber products, code compliance, fire resistance, new tall mass timber construction types, structural design and layout, connection detailing, acoustics, MEP integration, and more.
-Project examples will be included throughout to highlight and emphasize design solutions implemented on real structures.
+Project examples throughout will also highlight and emphasize design solutions implemented on real structures.